U.S. Inflation Surged 0.6% In June, Powered By Higher Gas Prices

 It's significant that core inflation, which removes food and energy, also came higher than the consensus forecast.
 The Bureau of Labor Statistics said core inflation rose 0.2% in June, higher than the forecast of 0.1%.
 Year-over-year core inflation ran at 1.2%, also higher than the forecast.

-The gasoline index rose 12.3% in June after recent declines and accounted formore than half of the monthly increase in the all-items index, the BLS said.
+The gasoline index rose 12.3% in June after recent declines and accounted for more than half of the monthly increase in the all-items index, the BLS said.
 However, gasoline prices are still down 23.4% year-over-year.

 But price increases weren't limited to gasoline.
 Costs of many consumer items increased in June as the virus-stricken U.S. economy began reopening after the Memorial Day holiday.